 Webmaster Proft's Thoughts on the Game of 42

-My father was born in 1899 in a small town northeast of Austin, later lived in a rural area west of Temple, and finally moved to east Texas on the gulf coast, near the Louisiana border.
+My father was born in 1899 in a small town northeast of Austin, later lived in a rural area west of Temple, and finally moved to East Texas on the Gulf Coast, near the Louisiana border.
 There he met my mom, also a native Texan, and they had five sons, including me.
 I first learned about 42 as a child when I saw my parents play the game with my uncle and aunt at a family get-together.

 I went away to a boarding school in Austin for six years during my teens.
 During the summers, while catering conventions held on campus, I observed delegates playing 42 in the dorm.
 More than twenty years later, I observed the game being played by rural residents west of Kerrville.
-It wasn't until the mid-80s that I learned how to play 42.
+It wasn't until the mid-1980s that I learned how to play 42.
 I learned the game at work, in San Antonio, playing during lunch breaks.

-My newest daughter-in-law, a former resident of New Mexico, also wanted to learn 42.
+My soon-to-be daughter-in-law, a resident of New Mexico, also wanted to learn 42.
 I posted my first instructions (for her) at my web site in February 1997.
 She learned quickly, and we had a foursome to play whenever we got together.
 Over the next decade, others in cyberspace became interested in 42, and my web site grew from one 42 document to more than 50 documents.

 I did not become aware that 42 is played differently in various parts of the state until "pure 42" players started sending me e-mail about my indicating instructions.
 Formal tournament players normally play by "straight 42" rules, and my instructions needed revision to conform.
 I made the necessary changes, and my instructions eventually gained general acceptance by the 42 commnunity.